IO-Design-Team/firebase_rules/firebase_rules/README.md

 @FirebaseRules(service: Service.firestore)
 final firestoreRules = [
   /// Always start with this match.
-[FirestorePath] is the root of Firestore.
+[FirestoreRoot] is the root of Firestore.
-  Match<FirestorePath, FirestoreResource>(
+  Match<FirestoreRoot, FirestoreResource>(
     /// Match statements give access to type-safe contextual information:
     /// - [path] is the path class of this match
     /// - [request] gives access to the [Request] object